stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

 There are several approaches that could be taken.
 Firstly, one could write a simulator for a processor that does indeed have a kernel mode bit, and running the entire operating system on top of this emulator.
 However, this is slow.
 Another variant of this approach would be to run the operating system normally, but to run all user programs only in an emulator (This is the approach used in [Nachos](https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System)).

 Another approach is to rely on safe languages.
 Only executing user programs written in a 'safe' language such as Java will work because the properties of the language guarantee the manual, arbitrary writes to memory are not allowed and there is a limited instruction set.
 Note here that the user doesn't get to choose arbitrary machine code to run - the code that is run is the result of just-in-time compilation of the Java source code.
-Similar to this approach is running only code which has been produced by a trusted compilter that is known to check memory addresses and not output priviliged instructions.
+Similar to this approach is running only code which has been produced by a trusted compiler that is known to check memory addresses and not output priviliged instructions.

 It is **not** enough to have the kernel scan the user code for bad instructions before executing it, if the code might have been produced by an arbitrary compiler.
 Firstly, bad instructions are hard to spot - for example, they might be a write instruction which happens to overwrite critical data, but which is not easily identifiable as doing such.
 Directly executing user code is also dangerous because the user code could be doing something indirect like overwriting itself or writing new code to a new page of memory and then jumping to that new page in memory, and that code would then not be checked for security.

 Similarly, asking the processor to check with the OS before executing each instruction doesn't quite work.
-Processor don't physically have a mode like this, and if if one did, that would basically be the same as having amode bit - there needs to be a way for the processor to know to check user code but not the OS itself.
+Processors don't physically have a mode like this, and if if one did, that would basically be the same as having a mode bit - there needs to be a way for the processor to know to check user code but not the OS itself.
 To make this work, you could use a full emulator, as described previously.

 ## 1.18
 ### Many SMP systems have different levels of caches; one level is local to each processing core, and another level is shared among all processing cores.
 Why are caching systems designed this way?